DanielVanNoord/AlpacaDiscoveryTests/README.md

 For the following document Server will refer to something (a driver or device) that exposes the Alpaca interface and Client will refer to client applications that want to locate and use the Server's API(s).

 PORT (Alpaca Discovery Port): this is the port that the Client Broadcasts the discovery message on and the Server listens on.
 The Client should not listen on this port.
 Rather it should listen on a system assigned port.
-Likewise the Server should not respond using port.
+Likewise the Server should not respond using the port.
 It should respond on a system assigned port.
 For the test I have chosen port 32227.
-This falls outside of the IANA Ephemeral Port range and was not use by any registered protocols that I could find.
+This falls outside of the IANA Ephemeral Port range and was not used by any registered protocols that I could find.
 The final port may change and may be registered by us with IANA.

+ALPACAPORT: this is the port that the Alpaca REST API is available on.
+This must be able to be changed by the end user incase the SERVER is behind a proxy of some sort.
+This means that the SERVER may respond with a different port number depending on the IP Address and Route of the discovery request.

 DISCOVERY: this is the message that is sent by the client via broadcast on the PORT.
 Currently this message is simply *alpaca discovery*.
 For example in C the message could be defined as `char* DISCOVERY = "alpaca discovery";`

 RESPONSE: this is the message that the server sends back via unicast to the client.
 This message include the port that the Alpaca API is available on the server.
 The current message is *alpaca here:port* where port is the port number of the Alpaca API.
-For example in c this could be set to a char* with `sprintf(response, "alpaca here:%d", AlpacaPortNumber);`
+For example in c this could be set to a char* with `sprintf(response, "alpaca here:%d", ALPACAPORT);`

 ### Specification (work in progress)

 Servers and Clients MUST come configured to use the PORT for broadcasts by default.
 Servers and Clients MUST provide a mechanism for the end user to change the used PORT if this is required on their network.
+Servers MUST allow the ALPACAPORT to be changed by the end user to handle the Server being behind a proxy.

 Servers must be configured so that they can share the PORT with other Servers in a shared context.
 This means that Servers MUST open the socket with the language equivalent of SO_REUSEADDR on Windows and the language equivalents of SO_REUSEADDR and SO_REUSEPORT on Linux / OSX.
 Servers in a shared context MUST NOT require or use root access so that other Servers can also use the port.